-- Fatigue or a feeling of tiredness is a common side effect and can continue for several months after radiation therapy ends. - If you are tired, then take naps or rest periods as needed. - Continue your regular activities but limit yourself when you feel tired.
+- Fatigue or a feeling of tiredness is a common side effect. - Energy levels increase gradually after the treatment ends. - If you are tired, then take naps or rest periods as needed. - Continue your regular activities but limit yourself when you feel tired.
 Listen to your body. - Have a friend or family member come with you for support and to assist with driving and daily activities. - Mild physical activity such as walking is encouraged and may be helpful to fight fatigue. - Fatigue is also common among persons who are depressed or have difficulty to cope.
 Talk to your treatment team.